huzzziiii/Chip8-Emulator/README.md

 Chip 8 is an interpreted programming language (more like a virtual machine), which was initially used on the Telmac 1800 8-bit microcomputers to make game programming easier.

 ## Memory
-- Interpreter occupies the ifrst 512 bytes of memory space.
+- Interpreter occupies the first 512 bytes of memory space.
 Thus, programs written for the original system begin at memory location 512 (0x200)
 - Uppermost 256 Bytes are reserved for display refresh
 - 96 bytes below that are reserved for call stack, internal use, and other variables